Nullify-Platform/Logger/README.md

 }
 ```

-## Error Collection

-To collect errors and send them to GlitchTip, you have to set the `SENTRY_DSN` environment variable.

 ## OpenTelemetry Exporting

 To actually have your traces exported, you need to set a few environment variables in your service: